klimbeta/klimbeta/docs/development/OtherSport/Overview.md

 # BetaComp

 ::: tip What makes a BetaComp?
-Wall is constant, Route and Moves are decided by Competitor.
+Wall is constant, <route>Route</route> and Moves are decided by Competitor.
 :::